Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

 \subsection{A Special Case: the Threshold Model from \cite{Detering2015a}}

-Consider for now the special case that $e_{i,j}\in\{0,1\}$ and $c_i\in\N_{0,\infty}$.
+Consider for now the special case that $e_{i,j}\in\{0,1\}$ and $c_i\in\N_{0,\infty}:=\N_0\cup\{\infty\}$.
 That is, whether or not a bank in the network defaults depends on the number of defaulted debtors (and the bank's individual integer-valued capital $c_i$).
-This setting (we call it the \emph{threshold model}) was considered in \cite{Detering2015a} and we recall its model assumptions and the main result here.
+This particular setting, which we call the threshold model, forms the basis of the analysis in this article.
+It was studied in detail in \cite{Detering2015a} and we recall the most relevant results here.

 Instead of a deterministic network structure, we describe the network as a random graph.
-To this end, (in addition to capital $c_i$ and systemic importance $s_i$) assign to each vertex $i\in[n]$ two deterministic vertex-weights $w_i^-\in\R_+$ and $w_i^+\in\R_+$ and define the probability $p_{i,j}$ of a directed edge from vertex $i$ to vertex $j$ being present by
+To this end, in addition to capital $c_i$ and systemic importance $s_i$, assign to each vertex $i\in[n]$ two deterministic vertex-weights $w_i^-\in\R_+$ and $w_i^+\in\R_+$ and define the probability $p_{i,j}$ of a directed edge from vertex $i$ to vertex $j$ being present by

-Further, let $X_{i,j}$ be the indicator function for the event of edge $(i,j)$ sent from vertex $i$ to vertex $j$ being present and assume that these events are independent for all $i,j\in[n]$.
+Further, let $X_{i,j}$ be the indicator random variable for the event of edge $(i,j)$ sent from vertex $i$ to vertex~$j$ being present and assume that these events are independent for all $i,j\in[n]$.
 The role of in-weight $w^-_i$ respectively out-weight $w^+_i$ is to determine the tendency of vertex $i\in [n]$ to have incoming respectively outgoing edges.
 The vertex-weights are deterministic and purely used as a mean to specify the edge probabilities.
-They should not be confused with the edge-weights $e_{i,j}$.
-The construction of the random graph via vertex-weights resembles the one in \cite{ChungLu2002} or more general in \cite{Bollobas2007}.
-Note, however, that our random graph is a directed generalization.
+They should not be confused with the edge-weights~$e_{i,j}$.
+The construction of the random graph via vertex-weights resembles the one in \cite{ChungLu2002,Bollobas2007}; note, however, that our graphs are directed.